Man who killed 6 in Christmas parade gets life, no release

 Each homicide count carried a mandatory life sentence, and the only uncertainty Wednesday was whether Dorow would allow Brooks to serve any portion of those sentences on extended supervision in the community, the state’s current version of parole.
 She did not.
 Wisconsin doesn’t have the death penalty.

+“Frankly, Mr. Brooks, no one is safe from you,” Dorow said.
+“This community can only be safe if you are behind bars for the rest of your life. … You left a path of destruction, chaos, death, injury and panic as you drove seven or so blocks through the Christmas parade.”

+Dorow had bailiffs move Brooks to another courtroom where he could participate via video after he became disruptive during her pre-sentencing remarks.
+He stood motionless in his jail garb and handcuffs as the judge announced the sentences.

-On Tuesday, as Brooks’ victims gave impact statements to the court, almost all of them begged the judge to deliver the toughest sentence possible.
+Brooks’ victims demanded during a hearing Tuesday that Dorow give him the toughest sentence possible.
 Chris Owens, whose mother was among those killed, told Brooks: “All I ask is you rot, and you rot slow.”

 Brooks drove his red Ford Escape through the parade in downtown Waukesha on Nov.
 21, 2021, after getting into a fight with his ex-girlfriend.
-Six people were killed, including an 8-year-old boy who was marching with his baseball team, as well as three members of a group known as the Dancing Grannies.
+Six people were killed, including 8-year-old Jackson Sparks, who was marching with his baseball team, and three members of a group known as the Dancing Grannies.
 Scores of others were injured.

-The man convicted of killing six people when he plowed his SUV through a Christmas parade in suburban Milwaukee last year told a judge ahead of sentencing Wednesday that he has suffered from mental illness since he was young and didn’t plan to drive into the parade route.
+On Wednesday, before the judge handed down her sentence, Brooks told the court that he suffered from mental illness since he was young and didn’t plan to drive into the parade route.
 He also offered his first apology to the dozens of people who were hurt or lost loved ones during the incident.

-Waukesha County Circuit Judge Jennifer Dorow was expected to sentence Darrell Brooks Jr. to life in prison later Wednesday afternoon.
-A day after hearing from dozens of victims, Dorow listened to comments from Brooks and his supporters before she handed down the sentence.

-Brooks told Dorow in remarks that rambled past two hours that he grew up fatherless, poor and hungry in apartment buildings infested with rats and bugs.
-Brooks said he has dealt with mental health issues for as long as he can remember and that he was physically abused, though he didn’t say by whom.
+Brooks, who represented himself at trial, told Dorow in remarks that rambled past two hours that he grew up fatherless, poor and hungry in apartment buildings infested with rats and bugs.
+Brooks said he has dealt with mental health issues for as long as he can remember and that he was physically abused, though he didn’t say by whom specifically.
 At times he took medication and did short stints in mental health facilities and life was better then, he said.

 “People are going to, like I said, believe what they want, and that’s OK.
 This needs to be said: What happened on Nov.
 21, 2021, was not, not, not an attack.
 It was not planned, plotted,” Brooks said, adding later: “This was not an intentional act.
 No matter how many times you say it over and over, it was not.”